JohanPerson/Skripts/Punish/readme.txt

 This script needs the
-spigot plugin
+plugin spigot plugin
-"Skript" and "Essentials" / "EssentialsX"!
+"Skript" and "Essentials" / "EssentialsX" and "SkQuerry"!

 made by twitter.com/kraagebein